Skip to Content

 I found just the place!
 Forget plastic trinkets of Eiffel Towers and snow globes of the Arc de Triomphe in winter, this place will ensure you have a piece of Paris in your home and on your wall as a lasting memento.
 Maybe even something your kids and grandkids will fight over!

-I’ve also included them in my ultimate guide of the best things to do in Paris for first-timers, and also I’ve added some hidden gems you might not have thought about.
+I’ve also included this in my ultimate guide of the best things to do in Paris for first-timers, where I’ve also added some hidden gems you might not have thought about.

 bouquiniste boxes in Paris